markusfleck/PARENT/README.md

   your Linux system.
   For example, if you want to use a single CPU with four cores for the calculation, issue

-  	export MPI_NUM_PROCS=1; export OMP_NUM_THREADS=4; ./run.sh parameters
+  	export OMP_NUM_THREADS=4; ./run.sh parameters

   in a bash shell.
-The output of the configurational entropy terms using the MIST approximation is contained in "output/PARENT_suite_MIST.txt".
-If you are looking for the pairwise mutual information terms, they are in "output/PARENT_suite_MIE.txt", with their indexing in "output/PARENT_suite_MIE_topology.txt".
+The output of the configurational entropy terms using the MIST approximation is contained in "output/PARENT_MIST.txt".
+If you are looking for the pairwise mutual information terms, they are in "output/PARENT_MIE.txt", with their indexing in "output/PARENT_MIE_topology.txt".

   If you run the code for testing purposes without any modifications, the calculation should take something like 2-5 minutes.
 The resulting values at the end of the